 The jellyfish spend most of their life offshore, within 20 metres of the ocean surface.
 But the drifters are carried by ocean currents and often end up in shallow, sheltered bays toward the end of their lives.

-Note that they can sting if you brush up against them, even after dying.
+Note that they can sting if you brush up against them, even if they are dead.
 They have a pressure-release mechanism that allows them to sting after death.